omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - not necessary anyway

 ## Functionality to add:
+- add ability to edit resultfiles on edit result page
 - add filter for workout id on workout list page
 - add ability to repeat schedule weekly, monthly etc on schedule form
 - add an indicator on the user_page and instance_detail to show if a workout has been edited from the base workout in database